jeremylynch83/drjeremylynch/master.md

 If a CT or MRI scan is required, this will be arranged at an appropriate facility.
 The cost of imaging investigations can vary depending on the type of scan and the provider, and is therefore charged separately from the consultation fee.

-Patients with private health insurance will usually have the cost of imaging covered by their insurer, subject to the terms of their policy (including any excess or shortfall).
+Patients with private health insurance will usually have the cost of imaging covered by their insurer, subject to the terms of their policy.
 Self-paying patients will be advised of the likely cost before proceeding.

 ## Cerebral or Spinal Angiography